johanbook/docs/docs/security/defense/security_by_design.md

 - **Isolate and separate** parts of the system.
 - **Design for change**
 - **Fault tolerance** being able to continue working even though errors and ongoing attacks.
-No single point of failure.
+This also implies that there should be no single point of failure.